aimalz/plasticc-explorer/README.md

+# The PLAsTiCC results explorer is under construction!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AstroHackWeek2020/plasticc-explorer/edit/master/README.md) to maintain and preview the content for your website in Markdown files.